yguitton/training-material/README.md

 1. First go to [Github.com](https://github.com) and sign up for GitHub or sign in if you already have an account.
 2. Click on the (![New_Repository](https://user-images.githubusercontent.com/42538229/137142260-0070134d-99f3-4ab9-a5df-3a3d799abeca.png)
  in the repository menu in the top left.
-3. Now Create the repository by using the following settings:<br>
+3. Now Create the repository by using the following settings:
-- Repository name = Github_Tutorial_Beginner
+   * Repository name = Github_Tutorial_Beginner
-- Description = Github tutorial for working with github for the first time.
+   * Description = Github tutorial for working with github for the first time.
-- Set to Private (so it is only viewable for you, this is changed later)
+   * Set to Private (so it is only viewable for you, this is changed later)
-- Select “Add a README file”
+   * Select “Add a README file”
-- Press the “Create repository” button
+   * Press the “Create repository” button

 Now your almost empty repository is made.
 The only information inside is the README.md file.
 This file contains the main information about your study/review/game/tool/or whatever you want in your github.
 Now it looks something like this:<br>
 ![Preview_Empty-Repository](https://user-images.githubusercontent.com/42538229/137144572-0ea43459-897c-4beb-a271-67d9ee80582f.png)